Financially Preparing to Moving Abroad

 Location Specific Challenges

 Local rules can make certain expat hubs problematic.
-For example, take the United Arab Emirates and their inheritance laws.
-There a certain provisions in the law for non-Muslim foreigners.
+For example, take the United Arab Emirates and its inheritance laws.
+There are certain provisions in the law for non-Muslim foreigners.
 As described in a recently published law article, things can get messy.

 While the laws of your home country typically apply to inheritance, they need to be approved by the courts.

-As noted in the article, “there are a number of cases decided by the courts applying Shariah and United Arab Emirate law to wills made by foreigners disposing of their assets here.”
-That being said there are are also cases decided in favor of the home country.
+As noted in the article, “there are a number of cases decided by the courts applying Shariah and United Arab Emirate law to wills made by foreigners disposing of their assets here”.
+That being said there are are also cases decided in favour of the home country.

 China and Singapore are also very popular relocation spots.
 Typically these salaries are adequate as they have large financial hubs.
 Both have very strict laws and are notorious for little tolerance, which makes it even more important to know what you are getting into.